Wolverine971/9takes/src/blog/people/celebrities/Jimmy-Fallon.md

 Additionally, some critics argue that Fallon's desire to please everyone and maintain a jovial atmosphere may occasionally overshadow opportunities for deeper conversations or more critical commentary on his show.
 While this trait might be seen as a weakness in some contexts, it aligns with the Enthusiast's underlying fear of missing out and a tendency to avoid discomfort or conflict.

-## How Each Enneagram Type Perceives Jimmy Fallon
+## How Each Enneagram type Perceives Jimmy Fallon

 To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive Jimmy Fallon: